 Step 1: Pull up the hair using a wire coat hanger (with a hook)

 First, put on a pair of rubber gloves to help you avoid those nasty bacteria down the drain.
 Then, unscrew and lift the shower strainer to leave the drain open.
-Next, you’ll need to straighten the wire coat hanger and bends one of its ends into a small hook.
+Next, you’ll need to straighten the wire coat hanger and bends one of its ends into a small hook – or use plumbers drain snake.
 Now, push the wire down the shower drain for some few inches before twisting it round to allow it to catch hair clogs.

 Pull the wire out and remove the clogged hair placing it into a trash bin.
 Now run water down the drain to check whether it’s draining quickly.
 Repeat the process every time going deeper the drain a few more inches while still increasing the size of the wire hook.